vignesh14052002/KnowledgeBase/knowledge_base/Python/Python.md

   - Timeout in fastapi sockets while testing

 - If child class didn't set a value, it is throwing error only at accessing not initializing

+## Ruff
+Good rules to add
+  - `no-self-use`
+  - pyupgrade
+- ruff in jupyter notebook
+- diff between ignore and entendIgnore?

+## Mypy
+- why typeguard is needed?
+- why NewType is needed?

+is @typing.overload same as python 3.12's overload decorator?

+version = ["auto"] in fastapi toml?